CYBRTRK2/ml-road-map/README.md

   </a>
 </p>

-Welcome to the **Society's Backend repo: Machine learning for software engineers**.
-[Society's Backend](https://societysbackend.com/) is a newsletter to understand machine learning engineering and gain confidence building with AI.
-This repo will contain all Society's Backend resources for understanding machine learning engineering and building with AI.
+Welcome to the **Machine Learning for Software Engineers** repo!
+[ML for SWEs](https://mlforswes.com/) is a newsletter to understand machine learning engineering and gain confidence building with AI.
+This repo will contain all hands-on newsletter resources for understanding machine learning engineering and building with AI.
 Currently included are:

 * [The ML Road Map](ml-roadmap/): Learn ML fundamentals for free from high-quality resources.
 * [MNIST on MLX](mnist-on-mlx/): Train a simple model on Apple's machine learning framework designed for Apple silicon.